 The vice president for human resources has the primary responsibility for the development and direction of comprehensive personnel programs for the university system.

-The vice president for medical affairs provides leadership and helps to coordinate activities among the health schools and colleges, supervises the medical practice activities within the School of Medicine, and serves as a liaison between USC and its affiliated health care institutions.
+The vice president for medical affairs supervises the medical practice activities within the School of Medicine, and serves as a liaison between USC and its affiliated health care institutions.